-- The Stoic: He rarely smile and is pretty stoic when things is normal.
-Unfortunately what he had to face isn't something you see in everyday life which lead him to...
+- Not So Stoic: He rarely smiles and is pretty stoic when things are normal.
+Unfortunately what he had to face isn't something you see in everyday life which leads him to this trope

 - Wave Motion Gun: Reyblade's "Disintegrator" and Tracial Cannon